makeitworkpress/wp-router/README.md

 After adding new routes, do not forget to flush your permalinks.
 The easiest way to do is to head over to your permalink settings and save your settings.
 Please note that WP-Router only supports pretty permalinks.

 ### Result
-With the above example, you will have yourwebsite.dev/custom/ using the templates/custom.php and yourwebsite.dev/friedpizza/ using templates/another.php
+With the above example, you will have yourwebsite.dev/custom/ using templates/custom.php and yourwebsite.dev/friedpizza/ using templates/another.php